Michael Ramsammy

 Areas of interest for supervision

-I'm happy to supervise PhD and MSc projects that align in some way with my research interests.
+I'm happy to supervise PhD and MSc projects that align with my research interests.
 Below is a list of titles of some dissertations and theses that I've supervised in recent years.
 Potential students should feel free to contact me directly to discuss research supervision with me.

 Recent dissertation/thesis titles: